tla/stemmaweb/frontend/DEVELOPMENT.md

 ## Project Structure

 - `scripts/` - Utility scripts written in `node` to automate common tasks
-  - `copyVendor` - Copies the vendor files from `node_modules` to `www` so that it can be deployed to a server as a standalone folder
+  - `requirements` - NPM libraries that should be available to the client can be im- and exported in this file.
+    After adding a requirement execute `npm run build` to build `www/src/css/libraries.js` and `www/src/js/libraries.css`.
   - `serve` - Starts a local web server to serve the `www` folder supporting hot reloading on file changes
 - `types/` - Typescript type definitions.
 While we **DO NOT** use any TypeScript in the project, we do use the type definitions with [JSDoc](https://jsdoc.app/) to get better code completion in our IDEs.
 Files in this folder only help